California Lemon Law News + Info

 Ford battery class action lawsuit

-If you own or lease a 2021–2023 Ford Bronco Sport or 2022–2023 Ford Maverick, you may be represented in a class action lawsuit filed against Ford Motor Company and Camel Group Battery.
+If you own or lease a 2021–2023 Ford Bronco Sport or 2022–2023 Ford Maverick and experience the same issues described above, you may be represented in a class action lawsuit filed against Ford Motor Company and Camel Group Battery.

-Camel Group’s 12-volt batteries have an internal weld and cast-on-strap susceptible to failure and can cause sudden power loss and stalling.
-Though Ford recalled nearly 273,000 of these vehicles, the lawsuit alleges that some owners were not informed of this recall and these battery systems are likely to fail again.
+Camel Group’s 12-volt batteries have internal welds and cast-on-straps that are susceptible to failure, which can cause sudden power loss and stalling.
+Though Ford recalled nearly 273,000 of these vehicles, the lawsuit alleges that some owners were not informed of this recall and these battery systems are likely to suddenly fail again.

 If you want to pursue an individual claim against the manufacturer and receive a potentially higher individual settlement amount, you will need to opt out of a class action lawsuit before its opt-out deadline.
 A lemon law attorney can assist you in this process.